akprasadan/Summer2021ML/README.md

 # Building a Machine Learning (ML) Library From Scratch: [Aklearn](https://akprasadan.github.io/aklearn/index.html)

 This repository contains my Summer 2021 project, to build a library to perform machine learning (ML) in Python, in the spirit of Tidymodels in R or Sklearn in Python.
-As much as possible, I will implement all algorithms from scratch (no calling sklearn!); for instance, I will solve GLMs by numerically optimizing the likelihood functions, but I won't attempt to implement the numerical optimizer itself.
+As much as possible, I will implement all algorithms from scratch (no calling sklearn!).
 The algorithms will be organized using Python classes to keep the code D-R-Y, and will be supplemented by classes offering data processing, train-test splitting, cross-validating, and model evaluation functionality.

 My motivation for this project is to upgrade my skills in data science and programming in Python, to complement what I have already learned in R. I want to particularly improve my abilities with object oriented programming, numpy, numba, and general data analysis/visualization.
 In addition, I want to explore the 'ecosystem' of software engineering: using version control, good code organization, detailed and effective documentation, and usability (for others).
 Thus, for the first time on my own volition, I will use Git on my computer for version control, using a 2 branch (development and main) workflow, and push changes to Github.
 I will use Sphinx to automatically carry over my documentation to this website, which was produced by both Sphinx and Read the Docs.